amitvsuryavanshi04/100_DAYS_VERILOG_SV/README.md

 #### Day-88 SV35 unpacking data with streaming operator.
 	Unpacking: When used on the left side of an assignment, streaming operators unpack a stream of bits into the target array or structure, automatically allocating elements as needed.

+#### Day-89 SV36 Converting between queues with streaming operator.
+    This SystemVerilog example demonstrates the use of streaming operators to convert data between queues of different bit-widths.
+It shows how to pack and unpack a queue of 16-bit words into a queue of 8-bit bytes, and vice versa.